 Our future plans include habitat improvement work and trail creation.
 The trail easements donated by the neighbors enable public access to the new acreage and, together with our recent acquisition, provide the desired connectivity between our Armentrout and Camp Woods preserves on the north side of Lewis Lane with Briar Hill Preserve and Whitpain’s Prophecy Creek Park on the south side of Lewis Lane creating a network of approximately 7 miles of trails.
 We aim to complete this trail connection in 2023.
 In terms of our habitat work, the 10-acre property is largely turf grass with a forested edge, not terribly beneficial from a habitat perspective.
 Our conservation team is planning a restoration effort which will convert most of the turf to native habitats, particularly focusing on extending the forest edge of Camp Woods and thereby better protecting the interior forest.
 This work will be gradual and occur over multiple years.

-Please stay tuned for a celebration of this open space preservation effort this spring.
+Please join us for a celebration of this open space preservation effort on June 5, 2023.
 We are excited to share the property with you and to recognize and celebrate the many people who helped make this preservation effort a success!